 NEDs are entitled to annual Directors' fees, which are subject to shareholders' approval at the Annual General Meeting ("AGM") of the Company.
 As part of a periodical review to ensure the Company remains competitive against its peers and with the heightened responsibilities and accountabilities under the Companies Act 2016, the Financial Services Act 2013 and the Malaysian Code on Corporate Governance 2017.
-Total Directors' fees paid/payable to the Directors for financial year 2020 are RM585,054.
+Total Directors' fees paid/payable to the Directors for financial year 2021 were RM588,141.05.